KShebek/cbe504/main.typ

 Licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License (the "License").
 You may not use this file except in compliance with the License.
 You may obtain a copy of the License at https://creativecommons.org/licenses/by-nc-sa/4.0.

-A.S.R acknowledges Prof. Aditya Bhan, Prof. Linda Broadbelt, and Prof. Justin Notestein for inspiration on various topics covered within this course.
+A.S.R acknowledges Prof. Aditya Bhan, Prof. Linda Broadbelt, Prof. Justin Notestein, and Prof. Neil Razdan for inspiration on various topics covered within this course.
 Most importantly, A.S.R. is grateful for the thoughtful questions, comments, and corrections provided by his students who have helped shaped this text during their journey.

 This document was typeset using Typst (https://typst.app).]